 ✅ Related tutorial: How to dress well: flattering clothes that hide figure flaws

 These flowy loose sleeves are perfect for summer tops and dresses.
 They’re easy to make and flattering on many body types!
-A pear body shape is best suited for this type of sleeves because they give volume to the upper part of the body and their width balances the figure.
+A pear body shape is best suited for this type of sleeve because they give volume to the upper part of the body and its width balances the figure.
 If you’re looking to add a feminine touch to your simple dress, then flutter sleeves are just what you need!

 Attention!
 If you like the video format, at the bottom of this post, look for a YouTube video version where there is a step-by-step tutorial on how to make a flutter sleeve.
 For a more complete picture, I recommend exploring both versions.